Battle of Hébuterne: Analysis

 In 1928, the British official historian, James Edmonds, referred to the French supporting operations, which were handicapped by a lack of heavy guns and ammunition.
 The attack on Serre by elements of the French XI Corps took the German salient at Toutvent Farm and held it against German counter-attacks.
 The French supporting attacks were costly and enormously demanding on the limited French stock of ammunition.
 The lack of success of the French operations shook the confidence of the French government in Joffre.
 In a 2004 web publication, Didier Lodier wrote that on the morning of 7 June, the 64th, 65th, 75th, 118th, 137th Infantry Regiments of the 35th RAC attacked from Hébuterne, captured two lines of trenches on a front of 1200 m and took many prisoners.
 Toutvent Farm was on a bare ridge and was captured by the attack by the 140th, 162nd, 361st Infantry Regiments against determined resistance by the German garrison, which suffered many killed and 400 taken prisoner.
 Four German counter-attacks from 10 to 13 June were repulsed by the 233rd, 243rd and 327th Infantry Regiments on the road between Hébuterne and Serre.

 In 2005, Robert Doughty wrote that the decisive action was the Second Battle of Artois, supported by a general action along the rest of the French front, according to a proposal by Foch at the end of March.
 The Second Army, 30 km further south, had attacked from 7 to 13 June and advanced 900 m on a 2 km front but the casualties incurred by the general action amounted to 40 per cent of those suffered by the Tenth Army, with little benefit to the main attack.
 In 2009, William Philpott wrote that the French attack on Serre showed that with a sufficient weight of artillery, the German front line could be captured fairly easily without mass casualties.
 Subsequent attacks encountered reinforced defences which could not be bombarded as effectively and infantry attacks were costly failures.
 Analysis of the failures led to the French moving away from breakthrough attempts to methodical, limited, set-piece attacks within the range of artillery.
-The experience of defending led to more emphasis by the Germans on deep dug-outs and tactical reserves close by, able to move relatively freely along communication trenches and covered ways.
+The experience of defending led to more emphasis by the Germans on deep dugouts and tactical reserves close by, able to move relatively freely along communication trenches and covered ways.
 The garrison of Serre redoubled their efforts to fortify the village.